Anri-Lombard/blog/hexoblog/source/_posts/anime-list.md

 {% asset_img yourName.jpg %}

 *Favorite Character:* Taki Tachibana
 - Taki and Mitsuha are inseparable characters, although Taki is a male making him more relatable.
-His luxurious lifestyle is in deep contrast with his counterpart's; his ever-increasing love for the body he switches to every other day, along with his concluding passion to connect with her made a great portrayal of love's work.
+His luxurious lifestyle is in deep contrast with his counterparts; his ever-increasing love for the body he switches to every other day, along with his concluding passion to connect with her made a great portrayal of love's work.

 <br />